United Artists: Early years

 In 1918, Charlie Chaplin could not get his parent company First National Pictures to increase his production budget despite being one of their top producers.
-Mary Pickford and Douglas Fairbanks had their own contracts, with First National and Famous Players-Lasky respectively, but these were due to run out with no clear offers forthcoming.
+Mary Pickford and Douglas Fairbanks had their own contracts, with First National and Famous Players–Lasky respectively, but these were due to run out with no clear offers forthcoming.
 Sydney Chaplin, brother and business manager for Charlie, deduced something was going wrong, and contacted Pickford and Fairbanks.
 Together they hired a private detective, who discovered a plan to merge all production companies and to lock in "exhibition companies" to a series of five-year contracts.

 Chaplin, Pickford, Fairbanks, and D. W. Griffith incorporated United Artists as a joint venture company on February 5, 1919.
-Each held a 25 percent stake in the preferred shares and a 20 percent stake in the common shares of the joint venture, with the remaining 20 percent of common shares held by lawyer and advisor William Gibbs McAdoo.
+Each held a 25% stake in the preferred shares and a 20% stake in the common shares of the joint venture, with the remaining 20% of common shares held by lawyer and advisor William Gibbs McAdoo.
 The idea for the venture originated with Fairbanks, Chaplin, Pickford and cowboy star William S. Hart a year earlier.
 Already Hollywood veterans, the four stars talked of forming their own company to better control their own work.

 They were spurred on by established Hollywood producers and distributors who were tightening their control over actor salaries and creative decisions, a process that evolved into the studio system.
 With the addition of Griffith, planning began, but Hart bowed out before anything was formalized.
 When he heard about their scheme, Richard A. Rowland, head of Metro Pictures, apparently said, "The inmates are taking over the asylum."
 The four partners, with advice from McAdoo (son-in-law and former Treasury Secretary of then-President Woodrow Wilson), formed their distribution company.
 Hiram Abrams was its first managing director, and the company established its headquarters at 729 Seventh Avenue in New York City.

 The original terms called for each star to produce five pictures a year.
 By the time the company was operational in 1921, feature films were becoming more expensive and polished, and running times had settled at around ninety minutes (eight reels).
 The original goal was thus abandoned.